 “Global anime market size” refers to not only the anime industry but also all the iterations attached to it (refer to point 2).
 Like in many other countries affected by COVID at its peak in 2020, the Japanese economy and several sectors of activities drastically slowed down.
 The plunge is not that bad when looking at the numbers, but the situation is different when considering the facts: the anime industry has been worried for a while about its local market size because of Japan’s aging and shrinking population.
 What actually saved it that year was the growing demand and consumption from overseas, caused by the spread of streaming services and video games based on anime/manga.
 Secondly, the world was hit by Kimetsu no Yaiba: Demon Slayer, which was a gigantic success worldwide/in Japan and saved the economy and the industry.
 2020 ended up breaking an 11-year streak of growth.
 Even if the gap does not look that bad, you have to remember that for such a market, domestic numbers come first and foremost.

-2. In 2020, streaming was the only sector to experience a growth domestically: it made a total of ¥93 billion ($814 million).
+In 2020, streaming was the only sector to experience growth domestically: it made a total of $814 million.

 (Source: Anime News Network)

-3. North America is the biggest consumers of anime overseas with 42.9% of works licensed there (884 to be exact).
+North America is the biggest consumer of anime overseas with 42.9% of works licensed there (884 to be exact).

 (Source: AJA )